 Do I really need to purchase a rug pad?

 Yes, you always need a rug pad.
 They protect you from falling and the rug from slipping.
 Plus, they protect your flooring from color transfer, scratches, and indentations from heavy furniture.
 Think of it as a protective barrier.
 Most importantly, this is key when purchasing a more budget-friendly rug because they’re usually on the thinner side; a rug pad will give you that extra layer of cushion underfoot.

 Can I put a washable rug in my living room?

 Heck ya, you can!
-If you have pets or kids, a washable rug might just become your best friend, although will say anything larger than an 8′ x 10′ rug might be too large for your home washing machine.
+If you have pets or kids, a machine washable rug might just become your best friend, although will say anything larger than an 8′ x 10′ rug might be too large for your home washing machine.
 I prefer washable rugs as runners in the kitchen and foyer because they’re not as bulky in the wash.
-BTDubs, I have a full round-up of outdoor washable rugs in case you want to spruce up your outdoor patio.
+BTDubs, I have a full round-up of outdoor washable rugs if you want to spruce up your outdoor patio.